Pyr-000/YetAnotherStableDiffusion/README.md

 When installing pytorch with CUDA support, the `conda` install command will install cudatoolkit as well.

 When installing with `pip` directly (e.g. for non-conda environments), CUDA toolkit may also need to be manually installed.
-To install CUDA toolkit on your device manually, check https://developer.nvidia.com/cuda-downloads.
+CUDA toolkit can be found at: https://developer.nvidia.com/cuda-downloads.
 #
 ## Install additional dependencies
 ```shell